 When you add EVs to your fleet, should you use the traditional approach to mileage reimbursement or develop a new policy?
 Here's what you need to know to optimize how you reimburse your fleet drivers for EV mileage.

 Ultimately, every company’s reimbursement policy will be different, with unique factors such as location and business model playing a role in the decision.
-But if you’re planning to revisit mileage reimbursement for EVs in your fleet, here are some points to consider:
+But if you’re pondering mileage reimbursement for EVs in your fleet, here are some other points to consider:

 -